cloudlinux/libcare/docs/libcare.rst

    `libelf <https://directory.fsf.org/wiki/Libelf>`__.
 3. ``src/kpatch_ptrace.c`` implements
    `ptrace(2) <http://man7.org/linux/man-pages/man2/ptrace.2.html>`__
-   functions such as reading/writing patients memory, executing code on the behalf of patient (e.g. syscalls), and parsing the patients auxiliary vector to determine real entry point of the application.
+   functions such as reading/writing patient's memory, executing code on the behalf of patient (e.g. syscalls), and parsing the patient's auxiliary vector to determine real entry point of the application.
-4. ``src/kpatch_strip.c`` contains two mode of operation:
+4. ``src/kpatch_strip.c`` contains two modes of operation:
-   ``--strip`` that removes all non-kpatch sections from the ELF file and ``--undo-link`` that redoes binary image offsets into section offsets for symbols, relocations' offsets and addends and resets section addresses to zero, converting an ELF object to ``REL`` type.
+   ``--strip`` that removes all non-kpatch sections from the ELF file, and ``--undo-link`` that redoes binary image offsets into section offsets for symbols, relocations' offsets, and addends and resets section addresses to zero, converting an ELF object to ``REL`` type.
 5. ``src/kpatch_gensrc.c`` is the powerhorse of patching.
 It compares original versus patched assembly files and produces an assembly file with all the